[1] Statement on Authorship Practices

 Gravitational waves in a cyclic Universe: resilience through cycles and vacuum state

-My Contribution: I contributed to the calculation and the paper writing.
+My Contribution: I proposed the project.
+I contributed to the calculation.
+I gave the main contribution to the paper writing

 Testing α-attractor quintessential inflation against CMB and low-redshift data

-My Contribution: I implemented the model and performed the MCMC analysis.
-I contributed to the paper writing.
+My Contribution: I proposed the project and conceptualized the methodology and analytical tools to implement it.
+I implemented the model and performed the MCMC analysis.
+I made the primary contribution to writing the paper.

 2023